2025 Pahalgam attack: Rest of India

 Protests and demonstrations were held in many parts of India condemning the attack.
 Numerous celebrities also denounced the attack.
 Various Indian cities, such as Delhi, Bengaluru, Hyderabad, among others, witnessed candlelight vigils and silent marches to honour the victims.
 Prominent Muslim organisations, such as Jamiat Ulema-e-Hind, denounced the attack, stating that it contradicted Islam's promotion of peace.
 The All India Imam Organisation stated that they would be instructing the imams of over 5.5 lakh mosques to pray for the victims and strongly condemn terrorism during Friday prayers.

 The attack also prompted a surge in Islamophobic and anti-Kashmiri sentiments across the country.
 The Association for Protection of Civil Rights, a civil rights advocacy group, has recorded multiple incidents of Islamophobic hate speech, intimidation, and violence, since the attack.
 Particularly, Kashmiri women and students have faced incidents of threats, harassment, heckling, and assaults from far-right Hindutva groups.
 In states such as Uttarakhand, Punjab, and Uttar Pradesh, Kashmiri tenants faced eviction from their rented accommodations, and shopkeepers refused to trade with them.
 Several Kashmiri students were forced to seek refuge in airports while attempting to return home.
 In Dehradun, the leader of the Hindu Raksha Dal, a far-right Hindutva organisation, issued a threat, warning that Kashmiri Muslims must leave or face unspecified consequences.
 He also announced plans to mobilise workers to act against them.
 The state government of Haryana, led by the Bharatiya Janata Party (BJP), issued directives to ensure the safety of Kashmiri students.
 However, several BJP members and leaders have also been linked to the rise in hate speech and violence following the attack, including public calls for economic boycotts, inflammatory mosque protests, and assaults on Muslim vendors.
 Affiliates like the Bajrang Dal and the Vishva Hindu Parishad have also staged protests featuring similar rhetoric.
-Furthermore, calls were raised to deport illegal immigrants from Pakistan and Bangladesh.
+Furthermore, calls were raised to deport immigrants from Pakistan and Bangladesh.

 On 1 May 2025, Himanshi Narwal, the widow of one of the victims, called for unity and the promotion of communal harmony; she was subsequently met with widespread online harassment and trolling, which was condemned by India's National Commission for Women.
-Sikh volunteers have assisted Kashmiri Muslims by providing safe spaces, food, and transportation, who have faced hostility in various parts of India following the terror attack.
+Sikh volunteers have assisted Kashmiri Muslims by providing safe spaces, food, and transportation.
 The Supreme Court of India condemned the attack and held two minutes of silence.
 The attack also brought to question the narrative of "normalcy" in Indian-administered Kashmir.